IB Business Private & Public Companies Disclosed

-Discover the difference between private & public companies, IPOs, social enterprises & PPPs with current examples like Reddit, Discord & Change Please.
+Discover the difference between private & public companies, IPOs, social enterprises & PPPs with current examples and exam tips.
 Perfect IB Business guide!

 IB BUSINESS MANAGEMENT 1 INTRODUCTION TO BUSINESS MANAGEMENTIB BUSINESS MANAGEMENT